The Lesser of Two Equals

 The necessity defense was born out of just that: necessity.
 It’s an argument that’s emblematic of the time, an act of passion in the face of a larger-than-life entity with an allergy to compromise.
 The defense will argue that the societal harm posed by Zenith far exceeds the harm caused by the XR activists in Portland.
 The jurors will be faced with a choice of two evils: civil disobedience vs. Big Energy.

 The CLDC is no stranger to this choice of evils.
-They represent Valve Turner Ken Ward, who faces his third trial in Washington this month after his first trial resulted in a hung jury and his second trial resulted in a Washington Supreme Court ruling in his favor.
+They represent Valve Turner Ken Ward, who faces his third trial in Washington state this month after his first trial resulted in a hung jury and his second trial resulted in a Washington Supreme Court ruling in his favor.
+The Valve Turners turned off pipeline emergency valves, termporairly distrupting the flow of tar sands oil from Alberta, Canada into the U.S.

 They also represented the acquitted Minnesota Valve Turners Annette Klapstein, Emily Johnston and Ben Joldersma.
 The Minnesota Supreme Court affirmed their right to use the necessity defense.